Gaúcho riding on horseback heading out into open country.

 Arlington Baths Club: Glasgow Nudist Swimming

 Who would have thought there’d be nudist swimming in Glasgow?!
 A novelty experience for some, but certainly something to try at least once in your lifetime.
 When I arrived at the Arlington Baths Club I was nervous – extremely nervous.
-I’d been roped into trying naturist swimming thanks to an awesome Couchsurfer named Lindsay, who was staying with me.
-We found this unique experience as we were perusing the ‘What’s On in Glasgow’ guide and …
+I’d been roped into trying naturist swimming thanks to an awesome Couchsurfer named Lindsay, who …

 An Epic Accessible Tour of Romania – Days 1 & 2.